unstoppabledomains/resolution-service/README.md

 - **API** - Runs the service API.
 - **ETH_WORKER** - Runs the ETH worker to sync data from the Ethereum CNS and UNS registry
+- **MATIC_WORKER** - Runs the MATIC worker to sync data from the Polygon UNS registry
 - **ZIL_WORKER** - Runs the ZIL worker to sync data from the Zilliqa ZNS registry
 - **MIGRATIONS** - Runs the migration scripts if necessary.